One hundred tests. One sealed roll

 Read

-Quantitative digital readout removes dependence on lighting, reader fatigue, or time of read.
+Quantitative digital readout removes dependence on lighting, operator fatigue, or time of read.
 The result is private to the user after the visual read window closes; digital audit by the reader is preserved.

 Three modes of use.